brajeshwar/brajeshwar.github.io/_posts/2007/2007-04-05-subversion-best-practices-quick-notes.md

----
-layout: post
-title: Subversion Best Practices - Quick Notes
+# Subversion Best Practices - Quick Notes
----

 I was trying to know a bit more about Subversion folder management myself.
 While looking around, I found a quick and to-the-point article at Subversion Best Practices.
 I decided to profile a Quick-View version for my reference.